Let’s look at the various ways you can contribute to NativeScript.

 - Anyone wishing to contribute to the NativeScript project must read & sign the NativeScript Contribution License Agreement.
 Thanks for being cool about that.

-- NativeScript is an inclusive community, and we expect all contributors to treat each other respectively.
+- NativeScript is an inclusive community, and we expect all contributors to treat each other respectfully.
 As such, all NativeScript contributors must adhere to the NativeScript community code of conduct.

 While not terribly glamorous, documentation is often the easiest place to get started contributing to any open source project.
 It’s also something that virtually everyone reads and uses, so your documentation work can have a big impact on the NativeScript community.
 The NativeScript documentation lives in a series of Markdown files in the NativeScript/docs repository.